August Wilson

-His works delve into the African-American experience as well as examinations of the human condition.
-Other themes range from the systemic and historical exploitation of African Americans, as well as race relations, identity, migration, and racial discrimination.
+Other themes range from the systemic and historical exploitation of African Americans, race relations, identity, migration, and racial discrimination.
 Viola Davis said that Wilson's writing "captures our humor, our vulnerabilities, our tragedies, our trauma.
 And he humanizes us.
 And he allows us to talk."
-Since Wilson's death two of his plays have been adapted into films: Fences (2016) and Ma Rainey's Black Bottom (2020).
+Since Wilson's death, three of his plays have been adapted or re-adapted into films: Fences (2016), Ma Rainey's Black Bottom (2020) and The Piano Lesson (2024).
 Denzel Washington has shepherded the films and has vowed to continue Wilson's legacy by adapting the rest of his plays into films for a wider audience.
 Washington said, "the greatest part of what's left of my career is making sure that August is taken care of".